 - JetBlue TrueBlue (250 points = 200 TrueBlue points)

 - Virgin America (200 points = 100 Elevate points)

 - Virgin Atlantic

 - Choice Privileges

-Membership Rewards has allowed me to experience some of my top travel experiences like flying first class on Emirates.
+Membership Rewards have allowed me to experience some of my top travel experiences like flying first class on Emirates.

 Amex Refer a friend

 One of the great features of the Platinum Card (and several other Amex cards) is that you can usually generate referral links for extra bonus points.

 If someone used your referral link to apply and they get approved, then you’ll be rewarded with bonus points up to 55,000 points per year.
 Unfortunately, there is no known advantage or boost to their approval odds if they use your link.
 You can read more about that referral program here.